Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The Homological Approach to Infinitesimal Deformations

-Theorem (\ref {T:dfadfqq}) gives a homological description of supersymmetric deformations of the equations of motion.
+Theorem \ref {T:dfadfqq} gives a homological description of supersymmetric deformations of the equations of motion.
 We can use homological methods to answer the question: when the deformed EM come from a Lagrangian.
-As we have seen in Section \ref{S:fdgdfgmjl} the space of infinitesimal Lagrangian deformations of SYM theory reduced to a point can identified with $U(YM)/[U(YM),U(YM)]= HH_0(U(YM),U (YM))$.
-Lagrangian deformation generates a deformation of EM, hence there exists a map $U(YM)/[U(YM),U(YM)]\to HH^2(U(YM),U(YM))=H^2(YM,U(YM))$.
-It turns out (see \cite{M3} and \cite{M6} ) that the image of this map has a finite codimension in $H^2(YM,U(YM))$ and it is onto for $\Spin(10)$-invariant elements.
+As we have seen in Section \ref{S:fdgdfgmjl} the space of infinitesimal Lagrangian deformations of SYM theory reduced to a point can identified with $U(YM)/[U(YM),U(YM)]= \rHH_0(U(YM),U (YM))$.
+Lagrangian deformation generates a deformation of EM, hence there exists a map $U(YM)/[U(YM),U(YM)]\to \rHH^2(U(YM),U(YM))=\rH^2(YM,U(YM))$.
+It turns out (see \cite{M3} and \cite{M4} ) that the image of this map has a finite codimension in $\rH^2(YM,U(YM))$ and it is onto for $\Spin(10)$-invariant elements.
 This means that all Poincar\'e invariant infinitesimal deformations of EM are Lagrangian deformations.

 Let us consider now deformations of supersymmetric deformations of supersymmetric YM theory in ten-dimensional case (SYM theory).
-The description of these deformations is similar to reduced case. \begin{theorem} Every element $\lambda\in H^2(L,U(TYM))$ specifies a supersymmetric deformation of SUSY YM. \end{theorem}
+The description of these deformations is similar to reduced case. \begin{theorem} Every element $\lambda\in \rH^2(L,U(TYM))$ specifies a supersymmetric deformation of SUSY YM. \end{theorem} The group $\Spin (10)$ acts on cohomology; Poincar\'e invariant deformations are identified with $\Spin (10)$-invariant cohomology classes.

-In the proof we interpret the deformations of SYM theory as deformations of the algebra $U(TYM)$ and identify infinitesimal deformations with elements of Hochschild homology $HH_0(U(TYM),U(TYM)).$.
-However, the proof is more complicated; it is based on results of Section \ref {S:BV} and Appendix \ref{AppendixC}.
-It is shown in Appendix \ref{AppendixC} that the elements of higher cohomology groups also correspond to supersymmetric deformations, however only elements of $H^2$ give non-trivial super-Poincar\'e invariant infinitesimal deformations of equations of motion.
+In the proof we interpret the deformations of SYM theory as deformations of the algebra $U(TYM)$ and identify infinitesimal deformations with elements of Hochschild homology $\rHH_0(U(TYM),U(TYM)).$ However, the proof is more complicated; it is based on results of Section \ref {S:BV} and Appendix \ref{AppendixC}.
+It is shown in Appendix \ref{AppendixC} that the elements of higher cohomology groups also correspond to supersymmetric deformations, however only elements of $\rH^2$ give non-trivial super-Poincar\'e invariant infinitesimal deformations of equations of motion.

-Notice that using the results of the Section \ref{S:Euler} one can calculate Euler characteristics of groups $H^k(L, U(YM))$, $H^k(L,U(TYM))$ and corresponding homology groups considered as $\Spin (10)$- modules.
-This calculation will be performed in more general situation in Part II of present paper.
+The next section is devoted to the calculation of cohomology entering the formulation of the theorems \ref{T:dfadfqq} and \ref {T:theorem12}.
+In present section we will describe the solution of simpler problem of calculation of corresponding Euler characteristics.
+The Euler characteristics are especially interesting, because the contribution of infinitesimal deformations given by the general formula (\ref {E:int}) with $G\in YM$ and $G\in TYM$ cancels in Euler characteristic.